jedlimlx/Cellular-Automaton-Viewer/README.md

 - [ ] Hexagonal Rendering
 - [ ] Implement a faster algorithm (QuickLife, HashLife...)
 - [ ] Accept some LifeViewer commands like STEP & RANDOMISE
+- [ ] Scripting in Python?

 Known Bugs
 ==========
-- [ ] ConcurrentModificationException is thrown (solution is to restart application if it happens until its fixed)
 - [ ] RLEs are pasted rotated (fix is trivial, I just haven't done it)
 - [ ] Cells are randomly not evaluated
 - [ ] HROT B0 isn't working as intended
+- [ ] ConcurrentModificationException is thrown (solution is to restart application if it happens until its fixed)